jramkiss/jramkiss.github.io/_posts/drafts/_2020-09-29-hierarchical_models.md

 Hierarchical models are powerful and fascinating.
 In this post I attempt to introduce hierarchical models with a few examples.

+## Key Questions

+- What really makes multi-level / hierarchical modelling so much "better"?
+- How is a hierarchical model even better?
+Is it just the change in posterior?
+What happens if we use flatter priors?
+- What happens to parameter variance when we have hierarchical priors?

 ### Reading Material

+- Statistical Rethinking - Chapter 13
 - [Multilevel modelling in PyStan](https://widdowquinn.github.io/Teaching-Stan-Hierarchical-Modelling/07-partial_pooling_intro.html): Jupyter notebook with PyStan example
 - [Bayesian Hierarchical Modelling at Scale](https://florianwilhelm.info/2020/10/bayesian_hierarchical_modelling_at_scale/): Post comparing PyMC3 to Pyro and using Pyro for a task with lots of data.
 - [Notes on Hierarchical Models](https://vioshyvo.github.io/Bayesian_inference/hierarchical-models.html)